howtographql/howtographql/content/frontend/react-urql/2-queries-loading-links.md

 1. `fetching`: Is `true` as long as the request is still ongoing and the response hasn't been received, otherwise it'll be `false`
 1. `error`: In case the request fails, this field will contain a `CombinedError` that tells you what exactly went wrong.
 Depending on what error has occured it'll either have a `networkError` or a `graphQLErrors` property.
-1. `data`: This is the actual data that was received from the server.
-It has the `links` property from our query which represents a list of `Link` elements.
+1. `data`: This is the actual data that is received from the server.
+It'll have a `links` property with a list of `Link` elements, since the `FEED_QUERY` definition is requesting them.

 > If you'd like to learn more about the second element in the hooks returned array, `executeQuery`, then [read more about it on the urql docs](https://formidable.com/open-source/urql/docs/getting-started/#refetching-data).

 ### Add a React Suspense boundary

-Usually this would be all you need to set up, but since we've added the `@urql/exchange-suspense` extension, we also need to set up a separate loading boundary.
+Usually this would be all you need to set up your first query with urql, but since this tutorial is using the `@urql/exchange-suspense` extension, you will also need to set up a separate loading boundary.

 With suspense, when you mount a component that uses `useQuery`, instead of the data being loaded in the background and `result.fetching` being `true`, React suspends the component and the query loads in the background.
 This means that you will never see `result.fetching === true` which makes your local component logic a lot simpler!